 By choosing Equal Exchange, you've demonstrated that your coffee is very important to you.
 As you brew with care, you continue to honor the hard work of our small-scale farmer partners and join a community of Equal Exchange coffee lovers.

-Download Brewing Tips brochure.
+Download our Brewing Guide brochure.

 Check out these videos starring Equal Exchange's Mike Mowry (Coffee Quality Coordinator) demonstrating how to use a French press, Clever, and Aeropress.

 How to Brew Coffee with a French Press

 How to Brew Coffee with an Aeropress